AnelD/speech_recognition/README.md

 Go to the official PyTorch installation guide:
 👉 https://pytorch.org/get-started/locally/

-Then run the appropriate install command.
-For example:
+Then run the appropriate installation command.
+For example,
 If using CUDA 12.6:

 ``pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126``